johangaw/authentication-lab/README.md

 ### pages/

 This is a nextjs project, which means (almost) every file inside the `pages` directory creates a route on the server.
-These files exports a react component and that is what is shown when a browser goes to that specific URL.
+These files exports a react component which is shown when a browser goes to that specific URL.

+Remember that al code in these files runs on the client, which mean we can have no secrets here.

 - `pages/index.tsx` => `localhost:3000/`
 - `pages/sign-up.tsx` => `localhost:3000/sign-up`
 - `pages/secrets.tsx` => `localhost:3000/secrets`

-Also, every file within the `pages/api` directory cerates an API route which we can call with the `fetch` function from our react components.
+Also, every file within the `pages/api` directory cerates an API route which we can call from our react components.

 Remember that all code in these files are only run on the server and never in the browser.